 The cost of building the raised embankment and all other components of the L4B option outweighs the benefits from the risk reduction.
 This option only substantially impacts floods in the 5 per cent and 2 per cent AEPs, with larger floods being unaffected.
-Table 7.5 shows the net benefit every year of the examination period of 30 years.
+Table 6.6 shows the net benefit every year of the examination period of 30 years.

-Table 7.6 shows the main CBA results for this option, using our central assumptions.
-The L4B option generates a net loss of \$40.8m, with a corresponding BCR below 1.
+Table 6.7 shows the main CBA results for this option.
+The L4B option generates a net loss of \$51.4m, with a corresponding BCR below 1.
 Table 7.7 shows that the levee does not have a positive return even if we (very generously) assume every building incurs the same level of structural and internal damage.